innovationOUtside/tm129-robotics2020/content/05_Robot_Lab/Section_00_02.md

 `from ev3dev2.motor import OUTPUT_B, OUTPUT_C`

-The sensors are configured in a programme by identifyng the physical port they are connected to and the type of sensor they are:
+The sensors are configured in a program by identifyng the physical port they are connected to and the type of sensor they are:

 ```python
 from ev3dev2.sensor import INPUT_1, INPUT_2, INPUT_3, INPUT_4